sib-swiss/termal/roadmap.md

 * Make the labels panel part of a more general left pane, which could contain other "by-sequence" panes such as length and conservation (WRT consensus)
 * Reinstate the "blinky" consensus, at least optionally
+* In the zoomed-out modes, highlight which residues in the consensus are shown in the zoom box.

 TODO
 ====